Ibrahim Adil Shah II: Regency (1580–1590)

 Kamal Khan (a Deccani general) seized power and became the regent.
 Kamal Khan showed disrespect to the Dowager queen Chand Bibi, who felt that he had ambitions to usurp the throne.
 Chand Bibi plotted an attack against Kamal Khan, with help from another general, Haji Kishvar Khan.
 Kamal Khan was captured while fleeing and was beheaded at the fort.
 Kishvar Khan was the second regent of Ibrahim.
 He defeated the Ahmadnagar Sultanate at Dharaseo, capturing all the artillery and elephants of the enemy army.
 He ordered other Bijapur generals to surrender the highly valued elephants that they had captured.
 The generals, along with Chand Bibi, hatched a plan to eliminate Kishvar Khan with help from General Mustafa Khan of Bankapur.
 Kishvar Khan's spies informed him of the conspiracy.
 Kishvar Khan sent troops against Mustafa Khan, who was captured and killed in the battle.

 Chand Bibi challenged Kishvar Khan, who had her imprisoned at the Satara fort and tried to declare himself the king.
 However, Kishvar Khan was already unpopular among the rest of the generals.
 He was forced to flee when a joint army, led by General Ikhlas Khan, marched to Bijapur.
 The army consisted of forces of three Habshi nobles: Ikhlas Khan, Hamid Khan and Dilavar Khan.
 Kishvar Khan attacked Ahmednagar unsuccessfully and then fled to Golconda.
 He was killed in exile by a relative of Mustafa Khan.
 Chand Bibi was then declared the regent.

 Ikhlas Khan became regent for a short time, but he was dismissed by Chand Bibi shortly afterwards.
 Later, he resumed his dictatorship, which was soon challenged by other Habshi generals.

 Taking advantage of the situation in Bijapur, Ahmadnagar's sultan allied with the Qutb Shahi of Golconda to attack Bijapur.
 The troops available at Bijapur were not sufficient to repulse the joint attack.
 The Habshi generals realised that they could not defend the city alone and tendered their resignations to Chand Bibi.
-Abu-ul-Hassan, a Shi'a general appointed by Chand Bibi, called for the Maratha forces in the Carnatic.
+Abu-ul-Hassan, general appointed by Chand Bibi, called for the Maratha forces in the Carnatic.
 The Marathas attacked the invaders' supply lines, forcing the Ahmednagar-Golconda allied army to retreat.

 Ikhlas Khan then attacked Dilavar Khan to seize control of Bijapur.
 However, he was defeated and Dilavar Khan became the supreme ruler from 1582 to 1591.
 He was the last regent of Ibrahim.